-School budgets should also be focused on content.
+School Budgets School budgets should also be focused on content.
 When school boards (local and state) analyze their budgets, they need to start considering how much of the overall budget supports the actual teaching and learning of real subject content.
 For example, the largest department in my school is not English, math or science.
 Is that the case in your area too?
 How many people does your district employ that do not have direct interaction with students on a daily basis in a teaching capacity?
+Local Control

 Tax-payers have a right to know remediation rates of their district's students in English, math and science when they enter colleges or universities.
 This is the best indicator or K-12 success in my opinion.
 It could shed some light on the effectiveness of certain K-12 curricula used in local districts if that information was included in the information provided.